 NOTE: Financial assistance is based on demonstrated need, short-term nature of the financial hardship and available funding.

-Note: The maximum award amount is $2,000 (or 10% of the available account balance) per employee per twelve month period.
+NOTE: The maximum award amount is $2,000 (or 10% of the available account balance) for Tier 1 and $750.00 for Tier 2 per employee per twelve month period.
 Final approval is subject to extent of need and the availability of funds.

 In order to preserve anonymity, any identifying information on your application will be omitted prior to review by the Fund Review committee.
 If your application is incomplete or needs additional information, you will be contacted by a WorkLife Resource Center representative.